ianlessa/product-search/README.md

 ### About database
 ###### [▲ Table of Contents](#table-of-contents)

+The database used in this project is `MySQL`.
+All the queries performed in it are made through `PDO Prepared Statement`, in order to prevent SQL Injection exploiting.

 The database [config](app/config/config.json) file is a JSON file inside the `/app/config/` directory.
 The default contents are:

 ```JSON